the-real-i9/go-pkgs-study/s_net/s_http/notes.md

 ### Use

 This function, in one line, takes complete care of conditional or range request for a resource.
-You don't have to program for any specified condition or range header, as this function takes care it all.
+You don't have to program for any conditional or range header specified in the request header, as this function takes care it all.
 All you have to do is hand-over the resource (file) that would normally be received from that endpoint.

-In fact, it takes care of the necessary response status (304 or 200), and headers to be returned provided our endpoint gets a `HEAD` request.
+In fact, it takes care of the necessary response status (304 or 200), and headers to be sent for a `HEAD` request.
 Isn't that cool!

+This function definitely comes in handy in a Web server!

 ### Signature